Your search did not match any results.

 Oracle treats all Services Personal Information in accordance with the terms of Sections I and III of this Policy and Your order for Services.

 You control access to Your Services Personal Information by Your end users, and Your end users should direct any requests related to their Services Personal Information to You.
 To the extent such access is not available to You, Oracle will provide reasonable assistance with requests from individuals to access, delete or erase, restrict, rectify, receive and transmit, block access to or object to processing of Services Personal Information on Oracle systems.
+If Oracle directly receives any requests or inquiries from Your end users that have identified You as the controller, we will promptly pass on such requests to You without responding to the end user.

 Oracle has implemented and will maintain technical and organizational measures designed to prevent accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Services Personal Information.
 These measures, which are generally aligned with the ISO/IEC 27001:2013 standard, govern all areas of security applicable to the Services, including physical access, system access, data access, transmission, input, security oversight, and enforcement.